Customize Consent Preferences

 You must have the capacity to be able to discuss challenging topics during this course.

-This course is suitable for professionals and other people who work with survivors in various roles, including social workers, counsellors, healthcare professionals, law enforcement personnel and community advocates.
+This course is suitable for professionals and other people who work or volunteer, or who want to work or volunteer, with survivors in various roles, including social workers, counsellors, healthcare professionals, law enforcement personnel and community advocates.

 Throughout the course, you will engage in interactive discussions, case studies, and practical exercises that focus on the complexities of domestic violence and abuse.
 The course aims to deepen your understanding of the dynamics of abusive relationships, the impact of violence on survivors, and the best practices for providing support.